Introduction to Perennial Plant Care

 Summer Perennial Plant Care Tips

 As the temperatures rise and the days become longer, your perennial garden enters the peak of its growth and beauty.
 In this section, we'll explore Summer Perennial Plant Care Tips to ensure your garden remains vibrant and healthy throughout the season.
-This includes understanding how to pair your perennials for a stunning display, which you can learn more about in our article on perfect perennial pairings.

 1. Watering